platypusllc/server/README.md

 ----

 Code in this repository is automatically built by Travis-CI.
-Any tags of this repostory will be automatically compiled to an APK and uploaded both named Github Releases and the `alpha` channel on the Google Play store.
+Any tags of this repostory will be automatically compiled to an APK and uploaded to both named Github Releases and the `alpha` channel on the Google Play store.

 In order to do signed builds, the following environment variables must be set: